-Philippine offshore gaming operators, often referred to as POGOs, is a Philippine-based online gambling company that offers services to customers outside of the country.
+Philippine Offshore Gaming Operators, often referred to as POGOs, are Philippine-based online offshore gambling companies that offer services to customers outside of the country.

-POGOs are registered and licensed by the Philippine Amusement and Gaming Corporation (PAGCOR) in order to operate legally.
+POGOs are registered ad licensed by the Philippine Amusement and Gaming Corporation (PAGCOR) in order to operate legally.
 They are the only casino industry classified under the business processing outsourcing (BPO) sector.

-In simple terms, a POGO is an online casino game that makes use of networks and software over the internet.
+In simple terms, a POGO is an online casino game that uses networks and software over the internet.
 Players make bets and receive payouts through e-transactions.

-- E-casino – often referred to as internet casino; a type of online gambling that operates real-time casinos and usually caters to a random number of games.
+- E-casino – It is often referred to as internet casino; a type of online gambling that operates real-time casinos and usually caters to a random number of games.

-- Sportsbetting on Regulated Wagering Events (SBRWE) – regulated by other jurisdictions; caters live event audio and visual feeds to consumers.
+- Sportsbetting on Regulated Wagering Events (SBRWE) – This is regulated by other jurisdictions; caters live event audio and visual feeds to consumers.

 How do POGOs work?

-Offshore gaming companies fall under three licensing categories:
+Philippine Offshore Gaming Operators companies fall under three licensing categories:

-- Category 1 – where the ladies or dealers are in charge of managing online games through live streaming.
+- Category 1 – Ladies or dealers are in charge of managing online games through live streaming.

-- Category 2 and 3 – the subsectors of business processing outsourcing (BPO) that focus on back-office services.
+- Category 2 and 3 – These are subsectors of Business Processing Outsourcing (BPO) that focus on back-office services.
 Individuals operating under this category typically have an office space.

 As mandated by the Republic Act No. 11590, only foreigners based outside of the Philippines are allowed to participate in gambling and must be 21 years of age and above.

 However, Chinese nationals are mostly the main players in these online gambling hubs since gambling is strictly prohibited in China.
-There are more than 50,000 Chinese reportedly working in Manila-based POGOs.
+There are more than 50,000 Chinese reportedly working in Manila-based Philippine offshore gaming operators (POGOs).

 Due to the COVID-19 pandemic, POGO operations experienced a setback and were forced to close due to pandemic-related travel restrictions and high tax obligations.

-In the year 2022, the POGO industry faces a major decline with an accumulated revenue total of PHP 1.67 billion or US$32 million.
+In 2022, the Philippine Offshore Gaming Operators industry faced a major decline with an accumulated revenue total of PHP 1.67 billion or US$32 million.

-The Republic Act No. 11590 provides regulations in taxing rules for Philippine offshore gaming operators.
+The Republic Act No. 11590 provides regulations in taxing rules for Philippine offshore gaming operators for their gambling operations.

-The offshore gaming licenses are subject to tax at five percent of their entire gross gaming revenues or receipts from online gambling.
-Non-gaming revenues are subject to 25% income tax every taxable year.
+The offshore gaming licenses are subject to higher taxes at 5% of their entire gross gaming revenues or receipts from online gaming gambling.
+Non-gaming revenues are subject to a 25% income tax every taxable year.

-On the other hand, sales and services provided to offshore gaming companies are at zero percent value-added tax.
+On the other hand, sales and services provided to offshore gaming companies are at 0% value-added tax.

-Moreover, all alien individuals, regardless of residency, are employed and designated in the Philippines by a certain offshore gaming licensee, or its service provider shall be subject to pay 25 percent of their gross income or tax equivalent to P12,500.
+Moreover, all alien individuals, regardless of residency, are employed and designated in the Philippines by a certain offshore gaming licensee, or its service provider shall be subject to pay 25% of their gross income or tax equivalent to P12,500.

-Thus, offshore gaming licensees must file and submit applicable tax returns before their due date, including internal revenue taxed and other compliance reports such as Certificate of Registration or BIR Form No. 2303.
+Thus, the licensees of Philippine offshore gaming operators must file and submit applicable tax returns before their due date.
+It should include internal revenue taxes and other compliance reports such as the Certificate of Registration or BIR Form No. 2303